Welcome to wdbydana.com the website of Dana and Cindy Bratton, former missionaries

 Calvary Chapel at the

-Bridge, an international church, and Cindy teaches English and leads Thachatchai is a small village on the north end of Phuket island that was hard hit by the tsunami.
-About seven years ago, Calvary Chapel Ban Khem started an outreach and Bible study there.
+Bridge, an international church, and Cindy taught English and led Thachatchai is a small village on the north end of Phuket island that was hard hit by the tsunami.
+About eleven years ago, Calvary Chapel Ban Khem started an outreach and Bible study there.
 There are many new homes built by Habitat for Humanity.
 The church has a core of about 30 people.
 Mercy Ships raised funding to build a large community center that set vacant for a year.
-It is a huge two level building Very few people in our village speak any fishermen, they harvest jelly fish, shrimp, and squid and dry the fish on a large wire screens on the street.
+It is a huge two level building Very few people in our village spoke any fishermen, they harvest jelly fish, shrimp, and squid and dry the fish on a large wire screens on the street.
 Some people work at the Marriot Resort which is just a